CPR/AED and First Aid Course Offerings

 We can also schedule a company training at your off-site location, if that is more convenient for you.
 Contact us for more details, and/or see the link below for our upcoming classes .

-Our next BLS for Healthcare Providers course will be held on July 28.
+Our next BLS for Healthcare Providers course will be held in September.

 Are you apprehensive about taking your first CPR/AED course?
 No worries! - read below for a few testimonials from one of our recent participants: